 Eruption size is measured according to how much material was ejected.
 The large eruption of Mount St. Helens in Washington, USA in 1980 ejected one cubic kilometer of material.

-By comparison, the Baekdu Mountain eruption is estimated to have ejected 96 cubic kilometers.
-This is just shy of qualifying for level 7 on the Volcanic Explosivity Index (VEI), on which a level 8 denotes a supervolcanic eruption.
+By comparison, the Baekdu Mountain eruption is estimated to have ejected 100 to 120 cubic kilometers.
+This is qualifies for level 7 on the Volcanic Explosivity Index (VEI), on which a level 8 denotes a supervolcanic eruption.

 In other words, this is one of the largest active volcanoes on Earth other than the supervolcanoes, the three largest of which are Toba in Indonesia, Taupo in New Zealand, and Yellowstone in Wyoming, USA.

 The mountain is 9,003 feet (2,743 meters) at the peak, and has a large caldera about three miles (5 km) across and 2,789 feet (850 meters) deep with a lake partially filling it, called Heaven Lake.
 It is popular for hiking, from both the China and North Korea sides.
 There are beautiful waterfalls, amongst other spectacular scenery.